demidovakatya/courses/README.md

 ![the plot for question 2](plot2.png)

+### Question 3

-3. Of the four types of sources indicated by the `type` (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?
+Of the four types of sources indicated by the `type` (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?
 Which have seen increases in emissions from 1999–2008?
 Use the ggplot2 plotting system to make a plot answer this question.

 ```
 # Aggregate the amout of PM2.5 emission by year and source for Baltimore City